FlowFX/flowfx.de/content/_index.md

 ### Training

-[I run](https://runalyze.com/athlete/flowfx), and I train with kettlebells.
-Sometimes I join my wife for some CrossFit at our friend's gym [muskeltiere](https://www.muskeltiere-sport.de/) in the Jungbusch.
+I run, I train with kettlebells, and I do CrossFit at the awesome [muskeltiere](https://www.muskeltiere-sport.de/) gym in the Jungbusch.

 ### Coding